james-t-larson/neutral-times-api/taskell.md

     * [ ] Point stage.neutraltimes.press pointed at current env
     * [ ] Get neutraltimes.press pointed at current env as well, should not let anyone through
 - Get reporting working (logs, and alerts)
-- Event Registry should not create more than 10 articles at a time
 - Github actions should build on merge to main
     > Tests are run locally and in develop before merge to main
 - Add Lazydocker to nvim